ChristophAlt/tsne-flink/README.md

 `--output` path where the final embedding is written to
 `--dimension` the dimensionality of the input datapoints
 `--knnMethod` which knn method to use (can be "bruteforce", "partition" or "project")
+`--inputDistanceMatrix` signals that the input is a precomputed distance matrix, which is then used for computing the high dimensional affinities

 ### Optional